 from very ancient times, Lords of the manor of Streatlam, Stewards of Richmondshire (now

 , and the Royal Balliol family.
 Stainton with Streatlam in

 .
 "This hamlet at an early period belonged to the Traynes, lords of Streatlam; and was acquired, by marriage with the heiress of Trayne, by Sir Adam Bowes.
 The estate afterwards became separated from the Streatlam property, but was re-united to it in 1526."

-This web page shows only a small excerpt of our Traane research.Another 309 words (22 lines of text) covering the years 1346, 1460, 1460, 1499, 1590, 1563 and 1693 are included under the topic Early Traane History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Traane research.Another 155 words (11 lines of text) covering the years 1346, 1460, 1460, 1499, 1590, 1563 and 1693 are included under the topic Early Traane History in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Margeret Train who settled in Boston, Massachusetts in 1849: J Train who arrived in San Francisco in 1851.